ruiokada/sublime-text-atomic-soft-tab-nav/README.md

 * If the cursor is in the middle of a soft tab, then the arrow keys move the cursor as if the soft tab is multiple spaces until either end of the soft tab is reached.
 * The above modifications are applied even in the case when the cursor is making a text selection.

-If spaces as tabs is disabled in the current file view then this plugin will be disabled.
+If the spaces as tabs function is disabled in the current file view then this plugin will be disabled.
 The size of soft tabs depends on the tab size of the current file view.
+If there are multiple cursors, then navigation input will not be modified.